seanongit/show-facebook-computer-vision-tags/README.md

-# Show Facebook Computer Vision Tags Chrome Extension
+# Show Facebook Computer Vision Tags -- Edge Extension port

 *Want to try this?
-[Install it from the Chrome Web Store](https://chrome.google.com/webstore/detail/show-facebook-computer-vi/elafbihhbfmfihdflghclaclcilcnmie?hl=en-US&gl=US) or the [Firefox Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/show-computer-vision-tags/)*
+See instructions at the end*

+*Note: this is a port of the original Chrome extension by ageitgey(https://github.com/ageitgey/show-facebook-computer-vision-tags).
+Port was done using the [Microsoft Edge Extension toolkit](https://www.microsoft.com/en-us/store/p/microsoft-edge-extension-toolkit/9nblggh4txvb).*

 ![](https://cloud.githubusercontent.com/assets/896692/21574672/fa4cecb4-ceab-11e6-896c-101025c68dc3.png)